-The Jatbula trail is about 62 km long.
-The trail is a full-pack hike, which leads you through the Nitmiluk National Park.
-Keep in mind that the days are hot in the Northern Territory and the trail has quite some ascents and descents.
+Keep in mind that the days are hot in the Northern Territory and the trail has some ascents and descents.
 That for your average walking speed might slow down a bit.
 The backpack you need to carry and the challenging trail might even make it slower.
 With these circumstances, the trail can be finished in 5 to 6 days.

 How many people are on the Jatbula Trail?

 Daily only 15 people will start the Jatbula Trail.
-So, you share the trail with just a couple of other people, which you might only see on the campgrounds.
+So, you share the trail with just a couple of other people, which you might only see at the campgrounds.

 When can I walk the Jatbula trail?